Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment

 \section{Master equation for active reservoir engineering}

-To describe active reservoir engineering protocols, we derive a master equation that keeps track not only of the system, but also the observable of interest in the environment.
+To describe active reservoir engineering protocols, we derive a master equation that keeps track not only of the system, but also the observable of interest in the environment, called master equation for active reservoir engineering (MARE).
 This is achieved through the technique of correlated projectors \cite{Esposito2003, Fischer2007, Breuer2006, Breuer2007, Sarma2012, Riera2021, Riera2022}.
 In App.~\ref{a:deriv} we provide detailed derivation for an arbitrary quantum system.
 In contrast to Refs.~\cite{Riera2021, Riera2022} we treat part of the system-environment interaction non-perturbatively, leading to a more general master equation with qualitatively different features.

 We focus on central spin models described by the Hamiltonian,

 where $\vec{S} = (S_x, S_y, S_z)$ are spin-$\nicefrac{1}{2}$ operators describing the system qubit, $\vec{I}_k = (I^k_x, I^k_y, I^k_z)$ are spin-$s$ operators describing the environment, $\omega_k$ the frequencies of each bath constituent, and $\bm{A}$ is a $3\times 3$ coupling matrix describing an anisotropic hyperfine contact interaction.
 For simplicity, we consider that each spin in the environment couples identically to the system.
 Inhomogeneous couplings are considered in App.~\ref{a:central-spin-mare}, where we specialise the MARE to a large class of central spin systems.
 We note that Eq.~\eqref{eq:hamiltonian} is beyond the integrable Gaudin magnets, due to the anisotropy in the coupling~\cite{Gaudin1976, Gareju2002, Schliemann2003, Tsyplyatyev2011, Sarma2012, He2022} —the full quantum mechanical treatment of the bath thus typically relies on costly numeric simulations~\cite{Ruskuc2022, Zaporski2023, appel2024}.